luketpickering/GiBUU-t2k-dev/dox/Quickstart.md

   wrong-sign background flux (numubar in numu beam and vice versa).
 Execute `${GIBUUTOOLS}/bacthjobs/Generate_Batch.sh -?` to see a list of options.

-  If you environment for executing GiBUU requires any additional setup other than `${GIBUUTOOLS}/setup.sh`, then you will need to add your environment setup to ${GIBUUTOOLS}/batchjobs/RunGiBUUBatch.sh, this is the script that will be run on the compute nodes.
+  **Note:** If your environment for executing GiBUU (non-system compilers, ROOT, other...) requires any additional setup other than `${GIBUUTOOLS}/setup.sh`, then you will need to add your environment setup to ${GIBUUTOOLS}/batchjobs/RunGiBUUBatch.sh, this is the script that will be run on the compute nodes.